 Grace Kennan Warnecke

 Grace Kennan Warnecke has had a lifelong association with Russia and the former Soviet Union.
-She currently serves as Chairman of the Board of the National Committee on American Foreign Policy, and is outgoing chair of the National Advisory Council, Harriman Institute, at Columbia University, as well as a member of the Advisory Council of the Kennan Institute.
-She served as country director for Winrock International in Kyiv, Ukraine, from 1999 to 2013.
+She is formerly Chairman of the Board of the National Committee on American Foreign Policy, and is outgoing chair of the National Advisory Council, Harriman Institute, at Columbia University, as well as a member of the Advisory Council of the Kennan Institute.
+She served as country director for Winrock International in Kyiv, Ukraine, from 1999 to 2003.
 The former president of SOVUS Business Consultants, she was also the founder and project supervisor of the Volkhov International Small Business Incubator in Russia and executive vice president of the Alliance of American and Russian Women.

 She was founding executive director of the American-Soviet Youth Orchestra and associate producer of the prize-winning PBS documentary The First Fifty Years: Reflections on U.S.-Soviet Relations.
 As a professional photographer she was senior editor of A Day in the Life of the Soviet Union.
 She has served as an election observer in Ukraine, Azerbaijan and Georgia.
 In 2013 she was named a senior scholar at the Woodrow Wilson International Center for Scholars in Washington, D.C.